ayaderaghul/maytinh/README.md

 ## Acknowledgement

-These people significantly change the course of my life for the better: Romas Vijeikis, Hoàng Minh Thắng, Mathias Felleisen.
+These people significantly change the course of my life for the better: Romas Vijeikis, Hoàng Minh Thắng, Matthias Felleisen.
 There are some others that I look up and try to learn from them too.
 I read Paul Graham extensively.

 Maintainer: Nguyễn Linh Chi (nguyenlinhchi09@gmail.com)